 The Elasticsearch clusters you create on Elastic Cloud Enterprise share the same resources.
 It is currently not possible to run a specific cluster on entirely dedicated hardware not shared by other clusters.

 Elastic Cloud Enterprise does not implement encryption at rest out of the box.
 To ensure encryption at rest for all data managed by Elastic Cloud Enterprise, the hosts running Elastic Cloud Enterprise must be configured with disk-level encryption, such as dm-crypt.
 In addition, snapshot targets must ensure that data is encrypted at rest as well.

 Configuring dm-crypt or similar technologies is outside the scope of the Elastic Cloud Enterprise documentation, and issues related to disk encryption are outside the scope of support.

-Elastic Cloud Enterprise does not currently provide full encryption of all network traffic.
-TLS is supported when interacting with the RESTful API of Elastic Cloud Enterprise and for the proxy layer that routes user requests to clusters.
+TLS is supported when interacting with the RESTful API of Elastic Cloud Enterprise and for the proxy layer that routes user requests to clusters of all versions.
 Internally, our administrative services also ensure transport-level encryption.

-As covered in Separation of Roles in our planning section, it is important to not mix certain roles in a production environment.
+As covered in Separation of Roles, it is important to not mix certain roles in a production environment.